 The Bloedel Conservatory is open from 10:00 am to 5:00 pm every day of the year except for Christmas Day (when it’s closed), and until later in the evening during the busy summer months.

-Below are the venue’s regular hours of operation at various times of the year as of early 2023.
+Below are the venue’s regular hours of operation at various times of the year as of the fall of 2024.
 (Note: Details are subject to change).

-The Bloedel Conservatory hosts its annual Festivale Tropicale at Bloedel event in December most years, but not in 2020 or 2021 because of COVID-19.
-(In past years it has also been called both Enchanted Nights and Holiday Heights, but it was pretty much the same thing).
-In years when there isn’t a pandemic, whatever the event’s name, during the Christmas season the venue stays open until later in the evening.
+The Bloedel Conservatory used to host its annual Festivale Tropicale at Bloedel event in December most years, but hasn’t since 2019.
+(It was also sometimes called both Enchanted Nights and Holiday Heights, but it was pretty much the same thing.)
+Whatever the event’s name, the event’s name, during the Christmas season the venue stayed open until later in the evening.
+Hopefully it will return at some point in the future.

 Queen Elizabeth Park is free to explore, but the Bloedel Conservatory has a small admission price which helps offset its costs to operate.
-Below are the rates (including taxes) as of early 2023:
+Below are the rates (excluding taxes) as of October 2024:

 Below is some information to help you make the most of your visit to the Bloedel Conservatory.